kelsa-pi/unostarter/README.md

 # unostarter

-PyUNO module which integrates frequently used methods in LibreOffice macro development.
+Unostarter is a python module (PyUNO) which integrates frequently used methods in LibreOffice macro development.
+Additionally, the module provides simple dialog boxes for interaction with a user.

 ## Usage